tupui/batman/README.rst

 Aside from the documentation folder, the HTML documentation is available `here <http://open-source.pg.cerfacs.fr/batman/>`_.

-Shoud you be interested by BATMAN's implementation, consider reading :ref:`introduction`.
+Shoud you be interested by batman's implementation, consider reading :ref:`introduction`.

 If you encounter a bug (or have a feature request), please report it via